supervisely-ecosystem/mmclassification/supervisely/train/README.md

 # Updates

 ### v ???
-:гистограмма: Application supports Multi-label classification.
+📊 Application supports Multi-label classification.
 Trained multi-label model will predict some of labels for every image with confidence score > 0.5.
 You can choose multi-label mode at the end of step 3:

 <img src="" />